chaunceygardiner/weewx-loopdata/docs/index.md

 ## See it in action

-* The "LiveSeasons" skin at [www.paloaltoweather.com](https://www.paloaltoweather.com/) is loopdata-driven throughout, including its celestial tabs:
+* The "Tempestas" skin at [www.paloaltoweather.com](https://www.paloaltoweather.com/) is loopdata-driven throughout, including its celestial tabs:
   [weewx-celestial](https://github.com/chaunceygardiner/weewx-celestial)'s